bagus123/env-updater/README.md

 # env-updater

 CLI utility for update env
-> this CLI can update many .env services with same key-value
+> this CLI can update many .env services with same key

 ## How to use